cppcoders/Data-mining-project/README.md

 # Data

-Our [data](https://github.com/CSSEGISandData/COVID-19) is from Johns Hopkins university, and it's daily updated
+Our [data](https://github.com/CSSEGISandData/COVID-19) is from Johns Hopkins university, and it's daily updated Some modifications we did on the data are :
+- removing province/state columns
+- grouping states by countries and sum thier values
+- extract last day data from each data set to create summary dataset
+- using datasets to create new datasets for new daily cases

 ---

 ---

 # Correlation of Data
+- using different correlation methods we calculated the following correlations between data

 ## ![Corr](correlation.png)

 ---

 # Similarity and Dissimilarity of Data
+- using different distance methods we calculated the following distances between the data

 ## ![dis](distance.png)